 - Part 1: Get your Freshdesk API Key

-- Part 2: Fetch Data from Freshdesk
+- Part 2: Pull Data from the Freshdesk API into Sheets

 - Part 3: Create a Custom Request